 Pivoting is about the skier forcefully rotating the ski around its own axis (twisting the ski to point in a different direction) - these work when the skis are flat and stay relatively flat, at low edge angles.

-Steering is "guiding" the ski around the turn, with the same effect of having the tails displace more and thus oversteer.
+Steering is "guiding" the ski around the turn, sort of a more refined pivoting, with the same effect of having the tails displace more and thus oversteer.
+Although most pros use it to bundle together any and all means of oversteering.

 Managing the pressure fore/aft works by oversteering a part of the ski (the tails).
 So, being very far forward on the skis will unweight the tails and not allow them to engage, therefore cause them to step out and skid out.
 A similar situation occurs when the pressure is too far towards the tails and the tails are overloaded and effectively skidded to make the ski overturn - i.e. tail pushing.